Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 **Definition**: the **long line** is the space $\ro\times [0,1)$ with the order topology from the lexicographical order.

 Here's an informal way of trying to visualize this definition: the long line is also composed of the intervals $[0,1),$ but between any of two such intervals there is an infinite amount of other ones-- just like in between two real numbers there are infinitely many other ones, and this can't be changed by any reordering.
 Contrast this to the normal line: there's nothing between two $[0,1)$ attached to each other-- just like there's nothing between two consecutive natural numbers.

+Another way is to see each point of the real line as representing a whole interval-- how colossally infinite is this space?!

+IMG!!!
+PRA CADA REAL, UM [0,1)

+The careful reader, however, has probably noted something: the **set** $\ro\times[0,1)$ is actually completely familiar!
+It can be seen inside the plane $\ro^2$ as an infinite horizontal strip.
+It doesn't seem so mysterious in this version.
+The difference lies in topology: $\ro\times[0,1)$ with the Euclidean topology is one thing, with the long line another one.
+The latter has an order topology, which can be seen as trying to representing the set $\ro\times[0,1)$ as a huge line, zigzagging line.
+Notice too how open sets in these two topologies are completely different: in particular, the identity $i:(\ro\times[0,1), \tau_1)\rightarrow (\ro\times[0,1),\tau_2)$ sending $x$ to $x$ itself, but between these two different topological spaces (on the same set) is not even continuous-- you can try proving that.

+IMG!!!
+ORDEM EM RX[0,1), LINHA ZIGZAGUEANDO

 ### Manifolds